mdn/content/files/en-us/web/api/performanceresourcetiming/renderblockingstatus/index.md

 {{APIRef("Resource Timing API")}}

-Render-blocking resources are static files such as fonts, CSS, and JavaScript files, that block or delay the browser from rendering page content to the screen.
+Render-blocking resources are static files, such as fonts, CSS, and JavaScript that block or delay the browser from rendering page content to the screen.
 The **`renderBlockingStatus`** read-only property returns the render-blocking nature of the resource.
-This eliminates the need to rely on complex heurestics to identify render-blocking resources.
+This eliminates the need to rely on complex heuristics to identify render-blocking resources.

 ## Value